Heeding the call - reflections from the Game Ranger's Course

 Everyone shares their story, and our "WOWs" spread out into the darkness of the bush, accompanying the distant hyena's "laughter."

 6:00 am.
 The sun stretches in the sky and warms the wet savannah.
 We wake up with the feeling of being at the end of the world.
 But above all, burning with the desire to discover it all, understand it and become a small part of it.
 After breakfast, we meet JC and two of his apprentices, Ampie and Johan.
 They will be our eyes and ears, with ours not yet sharpened to read the bush.
 They will form the team that will surround us during our many walks.
 Rifle to shoulder, we cross our fingers that they never have to use it!
 For our sake and that of the animals…

 Our first step is to make a quick survey of the reserve and start to find our bearings in our new environment.
 We soon realise that we need to gain altitude.
 The hill, in the distance, will do nicely.
 In his deep voice, JC gave us the first instruction to orient ourselves in an unknown space better.
 With the sun and time, the most logical and visible mark, we can determine the North.
 This is already a good starting point to survive in the bush.

 "But at night, how do you do that?"

 "Be patient, one thing at a time."

 Practice time!
-Our first walk in the Bush to get familiar with track identification.
+Our first walk in the bush to get familiar with track identification.
 We all have a go at identifying which tracks could belong to which animal, found along the road, during our safaris or even on the beach.
 Well, we were off the mark.
-It is amazing to see the number of identifiable elements that determine the membership of the footprint to a particular species.
+It is fantastic to see the number of identifiable elements that determine the membership of the footprint to a particular species.

 It is with a steadfast desire to learn that we begin our second day.
 It will continue to increase throughout the week.
 Every day brings new knowledge, anecdotes and stories.